-MSHN adheres to the 1981 Administrative Rules for Substance Abuse Programs in Michigan, Section R325.14301 to R325.14306 on Recipient Rights.
+MSHN adheres to the 1978 PA 368, as amended, Administrative Rules for Substance Use Disorder Programs in Michigan, sections R325.1301 to R325.1399 regarding Recipient Rights.

 Clients have the right to know about the services they are receiving, to make a complaint about a possible violation to those rights and expect a resolution.
-The recipient rights process establishes a method in which if a client believes his or her rights have been violated, there is a known procedure to follow.
-The first step in this process is that the program director will designate one staff member to function as the program rights advisor.
+The recipient rights process establishes a method which, if a client believes his or her rights have been violated, there is a known procedure to follow to process the complaint.
+Each SUD program shall designate one staff member to function as the program rights advisor by the program director.
 The rights advisor shall:

-- Attend all the Substance Abuse Licensing training pertaining to recipient rights. - Receive and investigate all recipient rights complaints independent of interference or reprisal from program administration. - Communicate directly with the MSHN Rights Advisor when necessary.
+- Complete the required Recipient Rights Advisor trainings. - Receive and investigate all recipient rights complaints independent of interference or reprisal from program administration. - Communicate directly with the MSHN Rights Consultant, when necessary.

-Rights of recipients should be displayed in a public place on a poster to be provided by MDHHS.
-Brochures, rights, and posters are available at Recipient Rights Brochure.
-The Recipient Rights poster will indicate the designated rights advisor's name and telephone number.
+The Licensing and Regulatory Affairs (LARA) Rights of Recipients poster should be displayed in a public place.
+Additional brochures, rights information, and posters are available at the LARA Resources and the MDHHS Resources websites.
+The Recipient Rights poster will indicate the program's designated rights advisor's name and telephone number, along with the MSHN Regional Rights Consultant's information.